Nimzozo/Ab-Chess/README.md

 [![Issue Count](https://codeclimate.com/github/Nimzozo/Ab-Chess/badges/issue_count.svg)](https://codeclimate.com/github/Nimzozo/Ab-Chess)

-_**A chess API written in native JavaScript**_
+**Chess API written in native JavaScript**

-Ab-Chess is a JavaScript API for building HTML chessboards linked to chessgames.
+Ab-Chess API for JavaScript provides the tools to build HTML chessboards.

-It can be used to import a game and embed it on a website, or to play a game and export it as PGN.
+It lets you import, play and export a chessgame in the PGN notation.

 ## Website